 Watch oyster reef restoration in action!

-The Conservancy is leading three oyster reef restoration projects in Louisiana: one at Vermilion Bay, one at Grand Isle and one along the St. Bernard Parish marshes.
+The Conservancy has several oyster reef restoration projects in Louisiana: at Vermilion Bay, Grand Isle, along the St. Bernard Parish marshes, and in Calcasieu Lake.

 Protecting Marshlands and the Economy